What you can expect on the programme

 text

-In the second year your learning and training will focus on your chosen specialty.
+In your second year, your learning and training will focus on your chosen specialty.

 • At your university you will study a series of specialty modules; you will you will start your research project and you will sit a set of MSc examinations in the May – June period.